-Image slider helps go through all the thumbnails of various archived pages and compare between the snapshots how distinct they are from each other.
+Image slider helps swipe through time and view all the thumbnails of various archived pages which show the evolution of the webpage clearly, in order to compare between the snapshots how distinct they are from each other.

-6.2 Image Grid View
+6.2 Image Grid

-Snapshots are placed as a 5 X 5 grid with images placed next to each other giving room for comparison between the thumbnails showing the snapshots of the archived pages.
+Thumbnails are placed as a 5 X 5 or 4 X 4 grid (depending on the number of images to be included) with images placed next to each other giving room for comparison between the thumbnails showing the snapshots of the archived pages.
+The idea is to show the entire thumbnail summary in one grid.

 The interface is responsive so that more snapshots can be added at any point of time to the JSON file from where the data is pulled out from.